yegor256/blog/static/talks.md

 26 May 2017;
 [video](https://www.youtube.com/watch?v=DLk_5BmgTVk),
 [slides](https://www.slideshare.net/YegorBugayenko/how-to-avoid-outsourcing-disaster).
+The event was smaller than I expected, the location was of a rather low quality, and the audience was pretty much random.
+Maybe that's because of the subject, or the time of the year.

 <div class="talk-event"/>
+<aside class="venue-rate green">C</aside>
 <img src="/images/2016/geecon-2016.png" class="past-talk" alt="GeeCON 2017"/>
 What's This InterruptedException About?;
 [GeeCON 2017](https://geecon.org/);
 Kraków, Poland;
 18-19 May 2017.
+The event was very big, but many things were not as good as I would expect.
+It was in the cinema, as in 2016&mdash;not the best location, if you ask me.
+The food was average, the accomodation too.
+The key issue was the lack of social connection between speakers and attendees.

 <div class="talk-event"/>
+<aside class="venue-rate green">B</aside>
 <img src="https://i.ytimg.com/vi/IGbteQpTNCA/mqdefault.jpg" class="past-talk" alt="RigaDevDays 2017"/>
 How Bright Is Your Future?;
 [RigaDevDays 2017](http://rigadevdays.lv/);